slamora/brackets-wiki/Brackets-Extensions.md

 * [Extension Manager](https://github.com/jdiehl/brackets-extension-manager): Install, Remove, and upgrade your extensions from the cloud from inside Brackets (requires node). _(Superseded by the built-in Extension Manager.)_
 * [Image Viewer] (https://github.com/warabe/brackets.image-viewer): Adds image and dimensions viewing instead of the error modal (currently for OSX only). _(Superseded by the image viewer added in Sprint 33.)_
 * [JSONLint](https://github.com/katsh/brackets-jsonlint): JSONLint your documents. _(Hasn't been updated in awhile; the newer [JSONLint](https://github.com/ingorichter/de.richter.brackets.jsonlint) extension uses the CodeInspection API for better UI integration.)_
+* [Debugger](https://github.com/jdiehl/brackets-debugger) *Incompatible with Brackets >= 0.20*: Brackets Debugger for the Live Development browser. _(Would love to see this updated to work with the latest Brackets sprints.)_